KushajveerSingh/blog/_pages/about.md

     - Presentation judge for the final round of the competition.

 - **Winner TechGig CodeGladiators hackathon** (May 2019 - July 2019) (Mumbai, Maharashtra, India)
-    - Won the first sole place in TechGig CodeGladiators, in the Artificial Intelligence theme where 15 teams were selected from all across India from a pool of 0.5 million candidates.
+    - Won first place in a nationwide hackathon, from a pool of 0.6 million candidates.
-    - Implemented a fully-deployable parking space detection system using *PyTorch* from video.
+    - Built a unique, fully deployable parking space detection system using PyTorch and OpenCV.
-    - Detections from multiple frames can be combined and adjusted over time depending on where the cars are being parked.
-    - Frame can be split into a 3x3 grid allowing to make finer and more robust predictions and the result is combined into a single frame.
+    - Developed and designed the only submission to use video as input, enabling predictions to adjust dynamically in response to camera movements and changes in environment.

 - **Third place at IndiaSkills Nationals** (Sep 2018 - Nov 2018) (Chandigarh, India)
     - Won third place at the North-Zone regional finals in *IT Software Solutions for Business* at IndiaSkills, representing my state Chandigarh (India)